3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/constructors-and-prototypes.md

 <br>

-## &#x1F535; **YOU DO** - Constructor Practice
+## &#x1F535; **You Do** - Constructor Practice (15 min)

-Go into the console of your browser (or Repl.it) to create a few constructor functions.
-Instantiate a few nenw objects from each constructor and then assert its reference.
+Go into the console of your browser (or Repl.it) to create a few constructor functions like the Person example above.
+Instantiate a few new objects from each constructor and then assert its reference.

 For example, create constructor functions for `Dog`, `Car`, or `Book` and instantiate new objects from them.